IanQS/that_2022/2_functors/README.md

 ### Discussion

+> map = the tool which takes a function as input, applies it to raw value in wrapper, and returns wrapped result.

 See [functors_101.md](functors_101.md) for a more in-depth discussion on functors and their definition but TL;DR by using functors, we can abstract over "containers" or "structures".
+Functors and monads both provide some tool to wrapped input, returning a wrapped output.

 Compare and constrast how easily we could use a `map` and `filter` on our original code from `day_1.py`.
 The structure felt very natural to how we think about lists where we can iterate through them.